Quick facts

 Name of Homeowners Association: Buckhorn Estates Association of Homeowners - "BEAH"

-Homeowners Association Dues: $500 for each lot in 2010, subject to change each fiscal year
+Homeowners Association Dues: $725 for each lot in 2021, but is subject to change each fiscal year – Fee includes, but isn’t limited to, supporting pond care, pool maintenance, & reserves for future capital projects

-Management Company: BEAH's financial services are currently under contract with Community Association Services of Indiana (CASI), an Associa member
+Management Company: BEAH’s financial services are currently under contract with HOA Community Links, LLC, located in Carmel, Indiana.

-• Pool: BEAH jointly owns and manages an outdoor pool located in the Buckhorn neighborhood.
+• Pool: BEAH jointly owns and manages an outdoor pool located in the nearby Buckhorn neighborhood.

 • Other amenities and commonly owned property: Pool grounds, pool parking lot, one large pond